-March 2009 sees the 30th anniversary of Legoland Space, so to celebrate we are running a special event for the month of March.
-We've asked some fantastic LEGO builders from around the world to create commemerative models.
-Each day in March we plan to present a new model.
-The response so far has been amazing, and we have some fantastic models coming up during the month.
+March 2009 saw the 30th anniversary of Legoland Space, so to celebrate this site ran a special event for the month.
+We asked some fantastic LEGO builders from around the world to create commemerative models, and presented a new model each day.
+The response was amazing - check out the image gallery to see some of the entries.

 We hope you enjoy the site, and if it inspires you to build something, that's even better.